gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 patch -Np1 -i ../../extra/python3/patches/ppcle.patch
 patch -Np1 -i ../../extra/python3/patches/tweak-MULTIARCH-for-powerpc-linux-musl.patch

-# Make sure to use installed libffi, not built-in.
+# Make sure to use installed `libffi`, not built-in.
 rm -rfv Modules/_ctypes/{darwin,libffi}*

 # The main script for building modules is written in Python, and uses hard-coded paths to the host "/usr/include" and "/usr/lib" directories.